Best Putter for Beginners 2025 (Our Top Picks After Testing)

 TaylorMade’s Spider GT Max offers a forked mallet that provides high MOI with unmatched stability.
 With a wide alignment guide along the top of the head, golfers can visualize the putt before they bring the putter back.

-Great for beginners that want a heavier mallet, the Spider GT Max offers smooth, consistent roll behind a black TPU insert that generates quick forward roll.
+Great for beginners who want a heavier mallet, the Spider GT Max offers smooth, consistent roll behind a black TPU insert that generates quick forward roll.

 Cleveland Frontline Elite RHO Putter